kfrancischen/pslx/doc/docs/container.md

 failure in all the subsequent operators.

-PSLX has two kinds of data models: `DataModelType.BATCH` and `DataModelType.STREAMING`, and the enums are defined as protobuf enums (Please check the section of [schema](schema.md)). `DataModelType.BATCH` mode supports running operators in multi-thread fashion.
+PSLX has two kinds of data models: `DataModelType.BATCH` and `DataModelType.STREAMING`, and the enums are defined as protobuf enums (Please check the section of [schema](schema.md)). `DataModelType.BATCH` mode supports running operators in multi-thread fashion, and allows each operator to send its status to the backend, while `DataModelType.STREAMING` only supports sending status to the backend when the container starts and ends.
 The two types of operations all have the following functions: